smkbd/bangla-sms/README.md

 # Bangla SMS
 As of Laravel 10, it only supports Vonage as the SMS notification channel.
-But `smkbd/bangla-sms` package lets you utilize Bangladeshi bulk SMS services (e.g. SMSQ) to send SMS notifications.
+But `smkbd/bangla-sms` package lets you utilize Bangladeshi bulk SMS services to send SMS notifications.

 This package supports a number of Bangladeshi SMS service providers/gateways (see below).